loucaspapalazarou/LightDB/README.md

 - It is also a `left-deep` tree because any new operator is placed as the right child of the root operator and the previous root as the left.

 ## Task 2
+*"Optimize the system and justify the correctness of the optimizations"*

 To turn on the optimizations, a flag is defined in `LightDB.java`.